At a Republican Jewish gathering, Trump’s first term inspires pride. The idea of a second spurs anxiety. - Jewish Telegraphic Agency

 And Republican leaders remained reluctant to criticize Trump for his recent comments about Hezbollah and Israel.
 Florida Sen. Rick Scott, in a brief interview, declined to comment on Trump’s attacks on Netanyahu.
 “I have a very good working relationship with Prime Minister Netanyahu,” Scott said.
 “I’m just going to talk about my relationship.”

-Matt Brooks, the RJC CEO, and Ari Fleischer, a former spokesperson for President George Bush who is an RJC board member, said Trump’s record was more important than his ballistic rhetorical tendencies.
+Matt Brooks, the RJC CEO, and Ari Fleischer, a former press secretary for President George W. Bush who is an RJC board member, said Trump’s record was more important than his ballistic rhetorical tendencies.

 “He’s saying that Hezbollah, he’s not saying he supports them, he’s not saying he endorses them, he’s saying that they’re strategic and focused in how they act,” Brooks said in a briefing with reporters after Trump spoke.
 “That doesn’t change all that he has said previously and currently, and all that he has done.
 His record is unblemished on this.”